kuhree/www/README.md

   - [Gitea Actions]
   - [Coolify Staging]

-2. Changes will be synced `upstream` automatically.
+2. Changes will be synced to `upstream` automatically.
   - [Github Actions]
   - [Railway Dashboard]